 Exploring Sri Lanka – Travel Insights

 Just a day before going, during a conversation with a friend, he mentioned that People of Sri Lanka have the same consciousness as Ravana, and I must meet people and observe that.
 I did not get to meet too many people except our guide who was this elderly gentleman called Oscar.
-But I could see a certain peace on the faces everywhere, a laid back attitude, no hurry, no rush and contentment of being happy with what they have.
+But I could see a certain peace on the faces everywhere, a laid-back attitude, no hurry, no rush and contentment of being happy with what they have.
 I am told that most of the islanders are that way, cut off from the world and contained in themselves, just like the islands that they live in.

 There was a lot of Indian influence, the ubiquitous being the ‘Bajaj Autos’, they are called ‘Trishaws’ there.
 Autos almost look like the lifeline of Sri Lanka, you can actually commute between city using them.
 They are not cheap and the Autowallas seem to have inherited all traits of Bangalore auto drivers.
 So you need to haggle and haggle to come to the right price.
 If they realize you are a foreigner, they try to sell you an auto ride around the place.
-The next were out Maruti Cars, there was this whole range of Maruti vehicles there with an exception Wagon R. The last and biggest influence is the Indian movies and Hindi songs.
+The next was Maruti Cars, there was this whole range of Maruti vehicles there with an exception Wagon R. The last and biggest influence is the Indian movies and Hindi songs.
 The FM channels it seems to survive on Hindi film music.

 Our guide actually made us speak to an RJ and had a song played for us.
 Going by the number of attempts he made to connect is to the RJ, it almost looked like that it was a part of our itinerary.